mrseanryan/windows-scripts/git/git-notes.md

 # ... repeat above five steps until one commit remains ...
 $ edit/build/test remaining parts
 $ git commit foo -m 'Remaining parts'

-## CMDs run to update and push a branch:

-//this updates from trunk (master) git fetch && git rebase origin/master

-//this pulls remote changes on this branch git pull

-//this pulls remote changes on this branch, and handles if someone else did a rebase against master, on this branch git pull --rebase

-//this pushes - and makes sure no one else made changes since (on this branch) git push --force-with-lease

 ## git diff